conceptualspace/yet-another-speed-dial/index.md

 ### Can I use YASD in a Chrome Incognito window?
 Unfortunately, Google Chrome does not allow extensions to change the new tab page of Incognito windows.
 If you are a heavy user of Incognito mode, I would suggest trying Firefox, which does not have the limitation.

+### Does YASD support Zen Browser?
+Yes, but you need to override the new tab popup for YASD to work: open `about:config` and search for `zen.urlbar.replace-newtab` and set it to `false`

 ### Can I help to sponsor this project?
 Sure!
 See my github profile: [https://github.com/sponsors/conceptualspace](https://github.com/sponsors/conceptualspace)